Fully Decentralized Cooperative Multi-Agent Reinforcement Learning is A Context Modeling Problem: Methodology

 \subsection{Task Formalization}

-As detailed in Sec.~\ref{sec:mmdp}, the task, as locally perceived by each agent $i$, can be modeled as an MDP $\langle S,A^{i},P^{i},R^{i},\gamma \rangle$, where the state transition dynamics $P^{i}$ and the reward function $R^{i}$ depend on other agents $-i$' joint policy $\pi^{-i}$.
-Considering all possible $\pi^{-i}$, the perceived task of agent $i$ can be decomposed into a family of MDPs that share the same state and action spaces but differ in their transition and reward functions, each corresponding to an unique $\pi^{-i}$.
-By associating each context $c$ with a specific $\pi^{-i}$, we propose to formalize the perceived task of each agent $i$ as a CMDP below:
+As detailed in Sec.~\ref{sec:mmdp}, the local task of each agent $i$ can be modeled as a MDP $\langle S,A^{i},P^{i},R^{i},\gamma \rangle$, where both the state transition function $P^{i}$ and the reward function $R^{i}$ depend on other agents $-i$' joint policy $\pi^{-i}$.
+Considering all possible $\pi^{-i}$, the task perceived by agent $i$ can be decomposed into a family of MDPs that share the same state and action spaces but differ in their transition and reward functions, with each MDP corresponding to a unique $\pi^{-i}$.
+By associating each context $c$ with a specific $\pi^{-i}$, we propose to formalize the perceived task of each agent $i$ as a CMDP, as defined below:

 where $S$ represents the state space and $A^{i}$ is the local action space of agent $i$.
-Note that the state transition dynamics $P_{c}^{i}$ and the reward function $R_{c}^{i}$ are explicitly conditioned on the context $c\in\mathcal{C}$, each corresponding to an unique $\pi^{-i}$.
+Note that the state transition function $P_{c}^{i}$ and the reward function $R_{c}^{i}$ are explicitly conditioned on the context $c\in\mathcal{C}$, each corresponding to a unique $\pi^{-i}$.

 When each agent operates in a fully decentralized manner, under the above CMDP formalization, the task dynamics is determined by the underlying context, which corresponds to other agents' current joint policy.
 When an agent encounters different contexts at different time steps, the same states and local actions lead to different next states and rewards due to the distinct task dynamics.
-Consequently, the lack of context information hinders each agent from fully capturing the task dynamics, leading to the non-stationarity problem.
+Consequently, the absence of context information hinders each agent from fully capturing the task dynamics, leading to the non-stationarity problem.

-\emph{For each agent, this CMDP formalization attributes non-stationarity to switches between unobserved contexts, and provides a principled framework to address this problem by explicit context modeling.} The context can be instantiated as either an estimate of the current joint policy of other agents or a representation of the current agent's task dynamics distribution.
+\emph{For each agent, this CMDP formalization attributes non-stationarity to switches between unobserved contexts, and provides a principled framework to address this problem by explicit context modeling.} The context can be instantiated as: (1) an estimate of other agents' current joint policy, or (2) a representation of the current agent's task dynamics distribution.
 By augmenting per-agent local transitions with the inferred contexts, the resulting transitions become stationary and enable stationary fully decentralized policy learning.